sandves/spotify-duplicate-remover/README.md

 ## Motivation

 The main motivation for this project was to learn more about modern web technologies such as HTML5, CSS3, and AngularJS.
 I knew nothing about Javascript before I started with AngularJS.
-I also wanted to develop something useful instead of just fiddeling around.
+I also wanted to develop something useful instead of just fiddling around.
 You can read more about the application in the next section.

 ## About